iloveitaly/conventional-notes-summarization/summarization_prompt.md

 The above notes are from a phone call with a potential customer.
+In the lists below, there could be zero or one entry; do not make up entries if you cannot find any.
 Summarize using this format:

-**Summary**: 400 word summary of context (team, company size, type of customer, etc), key findings or learnings, repeated points, or interesting topics in the notes that seemed to have more emphasis.
+**Summary**: 400 word summary of context (team, company size, type of customer, etc), key findings or learnings, repeated points, or interesting topics.

 **Context:**
-- Context snippets are marked with a bolded `Context:`
+- List of sentences that (must) start with a bolded `Context:`

 **Learnings**:
-- Key learnings are marked with a bolded `Learning:` or `Concept:`
+- List of sentences that (must) start with a bolded `Learning:` or `Concept:`.
+If `this` in unclear in the sentence, replace it with context from the sentence.

 **Questions**:
-- Followup questions are marked with a bolded `Question:`.
+- List sentences that start with a bolded `Question:`.

 **Ideas**:
-- New product or business ideas are marked with a bolded `Idea:`
+- List of ideas that start with a bolded `Idea:`

 **Links**:
-- Bullet list of any hyperlinks in the notes.
+- List of any hyperlinks in the notes.
 Add 5-10 words of context about each link.

 **Quotes**:
 - List of direct, verbatim quotes.
 Add 5-10 words of context about each quote.